 resting with his family on the beach.
 Children climbing into bed in a

-village beneath the hills.
+village on a hilltop.
 And more bodies are laid to rest in the dust.

 Until dust they become.